sapegin/sapegin.me/src/content/blog/react-structure.md

     Component1.spec.js
 ```

-File names are still contain component class names so you can open them using a fuzzy search in your editor.
+Filenames are still contain component class names so you can open them using a fuzzy search in your editor.
 I also have an extra entry file in every component folder, `index.js`:

 ```javascript
 export { default } from './Component1';